Abishek00ujj/JAVA_OOPS_INTERVIEW/Readme.md

 ### 1. Which company owns Java now, and what is the latest version?
 - Java is owned by **Oracle Corporation**.
-- The latest version can be checked on [Oracle's official website](https://www.oracle.com/java/technologies/javase-downloads.html).
+- The latest version of java is JDK 24 can be checked on [Oracle's official website](https://www.oracle.com/java/technologies/javase-downloads.html).

 ### 2. What are the 2 steps in Java compilation?
 Explain the 2 steps.
 - **Compilation**: Java source code (`.java`) is compiled into bytecode (`.class`).